Germany national American football team

 The Germany national American football team, nicknamed the Men in Black, is the official American football senior national team of Germany.
-They are organized by the American Football Verband Deutschland (AFVD).
+They are organized by the American Football Association of Germany.
 They get their players from teams of the German Football League (GFL).
+They are the only national team to have beat the United States men's national American football team, winning 13-14.